jaswku61681/i-heart-obx/README.md

 # i-heart-obx
 My first attempted repository...

-Included (I thihk...) are the project files for my project  'Fun With Paints'
+Included (I think...) are the project files for my project  'Fun With Paints'